mihakralj/CloudGuide/docs/AWS_VM.md

 To complete this tutorial, you will need:

 - AWS subscription
-- Pair of SSH authentication keys
+- Public SSH authentication key

 Check the [Prerequisites](/docs/prerequisites.md) document how to obtain either.